bixlabs/virusgame/README.md

 ![title_image](https://s19.postimg.org/wjucxfp0j/banner1.png)
 <br>

-# About
+# Overview

 <br>
-<p>Virus is a single player game project based on the classic Laberynth 3D game with the plus that players can learn about the body and have fun at the same time.</p>
+<p>Virus is a single player game project based on the classic Laberynth 3D game with the plus that players can learn about the body and have fun at the same time. </p>
 <br>

 # Story